Channel Islands (California): Indigenous peoples

-Around 2,500 BP (500 BC), there was significant evolution in technology and increasing reliance on fishing.
+Around 2,500 BP (500 BC), there was a significant evolution in technology and increasing reliance on fishing.
 The circular shell fishhooks were increasingly used.
 Mortars and pestles were manufactured on San Miguel Island for trade with the mainland.
+The middens in San Miguel Island showed some of the earliest known fishing hooks and specialized tools for processing seafood.
+Archaeologists on site CA-SMI-608 found various tools made from chipped stone, bone tools, and beads.

 A new type of boat created by the Chumash known as tomol and by the Tongva as te'aats, appeared on the islands around 1,500 BP (500 AD).
-The boat had become an critical part of Chumash and Tongva culture by 650 AD.
+The boat had become a critical part of Chumash and Tongva culture by 650 AD.
+The tomol boats were highly sophisticated boats that were able to transport multiple families across the islands which were valuable to the culture of the Chumash people.
+The boats were made from tule which made the boats very buoyant and unsinkable.